Search started on July 5 2017 and ended on February 28 2018

 Where the white roof is you see a dark rectangle above it, that would have to be a chimney and most likely belongs to the Court House Hotel.

-Another postcard photo from later on in the 1930’s shows more changes as you can now see where Devour is.
+Another postcard photo from later on in the 1930’s (see above) shows more changes as you can now see where Devour is but the roof of the church now gone from the image.

 In March 1937 the Paneretto Brothers (owners of Broadway Café) made way for Riverina Amusements Pty Ltd who planned their own cinema and potentially that would of been The Regent.